Thomas' dad has your parenting goals list

 "The only way I can get my kids to focus at dinner is if I change the Wi-Fi code.
 Otherwise, everybody is in their room -- and America won't tell the truth about that -- everybody is in their room, doors closed, on the laptop, on the tablet, on the phone, playing games, texting, tweeting.

 "We've got a rule: You can't even bring your phone to the dinner table.
 Put your phones away!
 Otherwise, I wouldn't even talk to anybody when I come home.
-So I change the Wi-Fi code, and everybody comes out of their rooms, cause everybody needs the Wi-Fi code, so everybody wants to talk to me now."
+So I change the Wi-Fi code, and everybody comes out of their rooms, 'cause everybody needs the Wi-Fi code, so everybody wants to talk to me now."

 Trust but verify